AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 * Tags the restaurant at the specified `INDEX`.
 * The index refers to the index number shown in the displayed restaurant directory.
 * The index **must be a positive integer** (1, 2, 3, …​).
 * Multiple tags can be added by entering more `t/` and specifying additional tags.
+* Tags are displayed in alphabetical order.

 Examples:
 * `tag 1 t/halal` tags the 1st restaurant with a `halal` tag.